aws-ia/cfn-abi-deepwatch-mdr/guide/content/architecture.md

 #### Deepwatch Managed Detection and Response (MDR) Integration

-* A stack set on the management account that creates the following resources in the Log Archive account:
+* Deploys a stack set from the management account that creates the following resources in the Log Archive account:
-    * Create event notifications  and queuing mechanism on CloudTrail and GuardDuty logging buckets to forward the events to the Deepwatch MDR platform.
-This includes all necessary Lambda functions, SNS topics, SQS queues, S3 Event Notifications, and IAM roles.
+  * Event notification on s3 bucket storing organizational GuardDuty and CloudTrail logs
+  * SNS Topic and SQS queues for storing of s3 event notifications
+  * Lambda function for processing and filtering of messages in SQS queues
+  * IAM Role for cross-account role assumption by Deepwatch MDR Platform

 **Next:** [Deployment options](/deployment-options/index.html)